ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### Message structures

-Except the MS-OXMAPIHTTP, MS-OXNSPI and MS-OXCRPC, all other protocols are ROP protocols.
+Except for MS-OXMAPIHTTP, MS-OXNSPI and MS-OXCRPC, all other protocols are ROP protocols.
 Therefore the ROP message structures are used by multiple test suites.
 These ROP message structures are defined in the common library.